haczqyf/ggc/README.md

 This is a Python implementation for **Geometric Graph Construction (GGC)** from data features, as described in our paper:

-Yifan Qian, Paul Expert, Pietro Panzarasa, and Mauricio Barahona, [Geometric graphs from data to aid classification tasks with graph convolutional networks](https://arxiv.org/abs/2005.04081).
+Yifan Qian, Paul Expert, Pietro Panzarasa, and Mauricio Barahona (2021), [Geometric graphs from data to aid classification tasks with graph convolutional networks](https://www.cell.com/patterns/fulltext/S2666-3899(21)00057-X), *Patterns*.

 Installation